Application security is our first priority

 - The development team sends a technical bulletin to all customers of the affected product notifying them of the vulnerability and the availability of a fix or a workaround.
 Credit will be given to the submitter upon request.

-- The application security team publishes a CVE bulletin.
-Credit will be given to the submitter upon request.
+- Credit will be given to the submitter upon request.